Mortgage Products

 A home equity loan and a home equity line of credit (HELOC) are similar in that they both use your home’s equity as collateral, are typically second mortgages and will show up on your credit report.

 However, a home equity loan is a fixed amount lent to you for a fixed term with payments amortized or spread over the life of the loan.
-A HELOC is a loan that allows you to draw out money up to the maximum amount of a credit line over a set period of time, which is usually shorter than the term of the loan.
+A HELOC is a loan that allows you to draw out money up to the maximum amount of an approved credit line over a set period, which is usually shorter than the term of the loan.

-You don’t owe the lender anything on the HELOC until you start withdrawing from it, similar to a credit card.
+It’s possible that you might not owe the lender anything on the HELOC until you start withdrawing from it, like a credit card.
+However, HELOCs may also come with additional costs such as annual fees, so make sure you verify what your lender requires.
 Once you do withdraw from the HELOC, you will begin making monthly payments.
-You can withdraw a lump sum once or withdraw money multiple times until you reach the maximum amount.
+You can withdraw a lump sum once or withdraw money multiple times until you reach the maximum approved loan amount.

 Do I have to get my second mortgage from the same place as my first mortgage?